hayleej/Maze_Game/README.md

 `map.txt` is the file containing the the set up of the maze.

+You can either use the existing map that comes with the game or create your own.

+## Use Existing Maps

+## Create Your Own Map

+The map file should have the following layout as specified below.

-The first line contains three numbers, the amount of objects, the number of rows and number of columns in the map.
+The first line of the file contains three numbers, the amount of objects, the number of rows and number of columns in the map.

 The rest of the file lists the objects and their location in the format: `row_number column_number object_code`